 .NET Standard is a formal specification of .NET APIs that are available on multiple .NET implementations.
 The motivation behind .NET Standard was to establish greater uniformity in the .NET ecosystem. .NET 5 and later versions adopt a different approach to establishing uniformity that eliminates the need for .NET Standard in most scenarios.
 However, if you want to share code between .NET Framework and any other .NET implementation, such as .NET Core, your library should target .NET Standard 2.0.
-No new versions of .NET Standard will be released, but .NET 5, .NET 6, and all future versions will continue to support .NET Standard 2.1 and earlier.
+No new versions of .NET Standard will be released, but .NET 5 and all later versions will continue to support .NET Standard 2.1 and earlier.

 For information about choosing between .NET 5+ and .NET Standard, see .NET 5+ and .NET Standard later in this article.

 .NET Standard is versioned.
 Each new version adds more APIs.
 When a library is built against a certain version of .NET Standard, it can run on any .NET implementation that implements that version of .NET Standard (or higher).

 Targeting a higher version of .NET Standard allows a library to use more APIs but means it can only be used on more recent versions of .NET.
 Targeting a lower version reduces the available APIs but means the library can run in more places.

 .NET Standard 1.0 has 7,949 of the 37,118 available APIs.

 |.NET implementation||Version support|